LIS AI Validation Framework

 First Validated Artifact

-LIS Swap & Contamination Triage is the first auditable, reproducible, validated task in a growing library.
+LIS Swap & Contamination Triage is the first auditable, reproducible, validated task in what I hope will be a growing library.

 What It Tests